Extracurricular Activities for your Child

 • Balanced with the child’s overall schedule

 There is also a practical limit to how many extracurricular activities a child can reasonably manage.
-Overscheduling, or using activities to control parenting time, will not be supported in parenting coordination.
+Depending on the child’s circumstances, overscheduling or using activities to control parenting time may be inconsistent with shared parental responsibilities when parents disagree.

 Supporting the Child’s Experience

 Extracurricular activities belong to the child.
-When parents are able to support the child’s participation without conflict, children benefit from:
+When parents are able to support participation without conflict, children benefit from:

 • Emotional safety